stockton-stem/stockton-stem-badge/README.md

 of between 0.2 to 1mA and with peak current of as much as 15mA but not for more than a few milliseconds.

-The observant will note we had four LEDs on this board and typical LEDs have a forward current of 20mA each.
+The observant will note we have four LEDs on this board and typical LEDs have a forward current of ~20mA each.
 Whilst most CR2032's we have used, including no-name brand varieties, have been able to provide sufficient current to drive all four LEDs at full brightness, it is not without significant drop in the voltage the cell provides (a fresh cell may drop to 2.6v, for example)